EARLY-CAREER JOINT NEUROPHILOSOPHY-TALKS COMPETITION

 - Curriculum Vitae of each applicant (up to 4 pages);

-Please send the materials above to firstname.lastname@example.org, where questions can also be directed.
+Please send all the materials above to firstname.lastname@example.org, where questions can also be directed.

 When is the application due?